ToastCheng/ratelimit/README.md

 Now `Record` will know how many request is made within the past `window` second.
 If it exceeds `limit`, return an error.
 Else, return the number of request within `window` second + 1 (the current request).

 On the other hand, the records that are before `start` are no longer needed, `timestamp` will be sliced to save space.

+## 4. Test

+All test can be found in the test files.

+### `config_test.go`
+- `TestConfigPort` test invalid port value.
+- `TestConfigLimit` test invalid limit value.
+- `TestConfigWindow` test invalid window value.

+### `record_test.go`
+- `TestNewRecord` test creating a new record.
+- `TestAdd` test adding timestamp in record until it exceeds the limit.

+### `impl_test.go`
+- `TestQueryOne` test making one query to server.
+- `TestQueryRepeat` test making request in a fair time interval so that the limit will not be exceeded.
+- `TestQueryFromDifferentIP` test make request from different IP, so that the record is saved on different hashmap key, and the limit will not be exceeded.
+- `TestQueryConcurrentRepeat` test making request concurrently, only the `limit` requests will be served, the rest will get `429`.